 After reading this chapter, you should be able to:

-- define the elements of the rhetorical triangle: writer, audience, and purpose and recognize how those are influenced by (and influence) the context in which we write.
+define the elements of the rhetorical triangle (writer, audience, message, and purpose) and recognize how those are influenced by (and influence) the context in which we write.

 2.1 You're Not a Blank Slate